jineshcodes/jineshcodes.github.io/_posts/2022-01-19-amazon-interview-experience.markdown

 * Make assumptions and decide scope.
 * Come up with a very high-level design
 * Later, discuss individual components in more detail.

+And some tips:
-Make sure you are properly communicating your rationale behind every tech decision.
+* Make sure you are properly communicating your rationale behind every tech decision.
 Like why use web sockets over long polling?
 Or why do we choose No-SQL over SQL DB?
-Make sure you discuss limitations and bottlenecks and a plan to avoid those if required.
+* Make sure you discuss limitations and bottlenecks and a plan to avoid those if required.
-Ask for frequent feedback explicitly and Ask if anything specific needs to be discussed before moving on to the next component.
+* Ask for frequent feedback explicitly and Ask if anything specific needs to be discussed before moving on to the next component.
 And many more, stay tuned for a blog around this.

 #### Onsite 4: Bar-raiser and Low-level design round